Classification of Antimicrobial Peptides

 4. Based on peptide properties

-In the absence of three-dimensional (3D) structural information, AMPs can be classified based on peptide properties such as charge, hydrophobicity, amino acid composition, and length.
+Traditionally, AMPs are classified based on peptide properties such as charge, hydrophobicity, amino acid composition, and length.

-Based on aa composition, there are amino acid-rich peptides (defined at least 25% in the APD).
+Based on aa composition, there are amino acid-rich peptides (defined greater than 25% in the APD).
 Examples are Trp-rich, His-rich, Pro-rich, Arg-rich, Gly-rich (classic), Leu-rich, Ser-rich, Lys-rich, Asp-rich, and Ala-rich AMPs (less popular).
-Based on our definition, we did not find AMPs rich in methinine, asparagine, and glutamine in the APD (2022) although they exist in proteins.
-For additional info, you can refer to our recent article.
+Based on our definition, we did a systematic analysis in our recent article and did not find AMPs rich in methinine, asparagine, and glutamine in the APD (2022) although they exist in proteins.

 5. Based on covalent bonding patterns

-(2) Class II (UCSS): sidechain-sidechain linked peptides (e.g. disulfide-containing defensins or ether bond-containing lantibiotics).
+(2) Class II (UCSS): sidechain-sidechain linked peptides (e.g. disulfide-containing defensins or thioether bond-containing lantibiotics).
 A sidechain-sidechain connection can occur within a single peptide chain or between two different peptide chains.

 (3) Class III (UCSB): polypeptide chains with a sidechain to backbone connection (e.g. bacterial lassos and fusaricidins).